Beyond Precision: A Study on Recall of Initial Retrieval with Neural Representations: Experiments

 In this section, we take the retrieval using topic titles as example, and conduct detailed analysis on retrieved relevant documents to study the utility and difference of both symbolic and neural indices.

 Since the results of ParSearch are from both BM25 and Cosine$_{1000}$, we analyze the relevant documents retrieved by BM25 and Cosine$_{1000}$ separately, and the statistics are shown in Table~\ref{tab:bm25_cosine_relevant}.
 As we can see, more than half of the relevant documents by BM25 and Cosine$_{1000}$ are the same, while others can only be retrieved by BM25 or by Cosine$_{1000}$.
 For example, on Robust04, 18.47 documents on average found by BM25 are not in the results of Cosine$_{1000}$.
 Meanwhile, Cosine$_{1000}$ can find 8.00 relevant documents missed by BM25.
 Note that the relevant documents retrieved only by Cosine$_{1000}$ is not too much on WT2G, thus leading to less improvement on WT2G.
 We can find that BM25 could find more relevant documents than Cosine$_{1000}$, this suggests the importance of exact matching.
-In fact, we find the best proportion in ParSearch to mix up the results from BM25 and Cosine$_{1000}$ is about 7:3 on Robust04 while about 8:2 on WT2G, which is almost consistent with the relevant documents retrieved only by BM25 and Cosine$_{1000}$.

-As for the SeqSearch, the best performance is achieved with about 680 seeds on Robust04 and 800 seeds on WT2G stably.
-We conduct analysis under this setting and the number of relevant documents contained in seed and associated documents are shown in Table~\ref{tab:association_25_recall}.
+As for the SeqSearch, the number of relevant documents contained in seed and associated documents are shown in Table~\ref{tab:association_25_recall}.
 As we can see, the $k$-NNs in the semantic space of well exactly matched documents contains many relevant documents, e.g., 10.28 relevant documents in the 20-NNs of $700*25\% = 175$ seeds on Robust04.
 Note that we remove the seed documents from the initially associated documents, so the number of relevant documents may be larger in the 20-NNs of seeds.
 We can see that on WT2G, the proportion of relevant documents found in associated documents is not as big as on Robust04.
 Since exact matching has worked well enough on WT2G, the improvement on WT2G is thus not significant.
 Moreover, using a high proportion of seeds to associate can find a little more relevant documents while the number of associated documents increases exponentially, leading to more difficulty to distinguish the relevant documents with cosine similarity.
 This is the reason why SeqSearch$_{25\%}$ can achieve comparable performance with SeqSearch$_{100\%}$.